 Its symptoms are dehydration, weakness, abdominal bloating, leg cramps, low-grade fever, and visual issues.
 HHS is more common in older adults with type 2 diabetes.
 Moreover, HHS develops high blood glucose levels.

-Both HHS and DKA are medical emergencies that are life-threatening.
+Both HHS and DKA are life-threatening medical emergencies.

 Kidney and Heart Damage